 Never underestimate the power of a great onboarding experience.
 After all, it is the prime and perhaps the only opportunity to impress your new employees to convince them to stay for long in your organization.
 According to the most recent statistics presented by UrbanBound, companies with an inclusive onboarding program benefit with 50% higher new hire retention.
 Plus, they also experience a whopping 54% greater new hire productivity.
 What these numbers tell the L&D communities is to dedicate a lot of attention to their onboarding program and make it their top priority for their employee development in 2021.

 First things first, establish open lines of communication as soon as your new hires accept the job offer.
 It is essential that you inform them right away of your company’s goal, mission, policies and procedures, and most importantly, your expectation from them.
 You can also improve their onboarding experience by leveraging modern technology to share pertinent information with them.
 For this purpose, look no further than EdApp, a free LMS that takes pride in its advanced and user-friendly interface.
-You can use its drag-and-drop authoring tool and Canva integration to create engaging, beautiful onboarding training materials, instead of simply handing them over mountains of boring modules and long PDFs.
+You can use its drag-and-drop authoring tool and Canva integration to create engaging, beautiful learning module examples and onboarding training materials like retail courses, construction courses, and school safety training courses, instead of simply handing them over mountains of boring modules and long PDFs.
+Finally, don’t forget about corporate training programs.
+EdApp can help you create engaging and interactive onboarding training materials that will introduce your new hires to your company’s goals, mission, policies and procedures.

 2. Provide regular training for your existing employees